 - So: $\pi = 4p$ - How do we figure out p?
 The Monte Carlo Method - Throw darts at the square.
-Lots and lots of darts.

-- Divide the number of darts that land in the circle by total number thrown to estimate p!!! - Multiply by 4, and we have an estimate for π
+Lots and lots of darts. - Count the number of darts that land inside the circle - Divide the number of darts that land in the circle by total number thrown to estimate p !!! - Multiply by 4, and we have an estimate for π